Are there Magnesium Side Effects?

 What are the side effects from Magnesium?

-Symptoms and side effects from magnesium toxicity include the following:
+Symptoms and side effects of magnesium toxicity include the following:

 - Low blood pressure